petlight45/ride_hailing_app_backend/README.md

 # Ride Hailing App

-This project is a Django HTTP API server that exposes an endpoint to which allows you to calculate a ride price dynamically based on real-time factors such as demand, distance, and traffic conditions.
+This project is a Django HTTP API server that exposes an endpoint which allows you to calculate a ride price dynamically based on real-time factors such as demand, distance, and traffic conditions.